What Continent Does Greenland Belong To?

 - Greenland is a massive island, the largest in the world.
 (Australia and Antarctica are deemed to be continental land masses.)

-- It is geographically part of North America, but politically it is part of Europe.
-The inhabitants of Greenland are Inuit, coming from Canada, but originally from Central Asia.
+- It is geographically part of North America, but politically it is part of Europe, as it is constitutionally ruled by Denmark.

 Is Greenland a Country?

 - Greenland was a Danish colony until 1953, when it became a country.
 It attained full home rule in 1981.
 There is a 31-member parliament called the Landsting, with a prime minister.
 However, Greenland's wide-ranging autonomy does not include foreign and security policy or finance.
 The nominal head of state is the Danish monarch and the country sends two representatives to the Danish Folketing.
 The currency is the Danish krone.

 - The official languages are Greenlandic and Danish; kayak" and "igloo" are Greenlandic words that have been adopted directly by other languages.

 - Most of Greenland is in the Arctic Circle, so almost eighty percent of the land mass is covered by the second largest ice sheet in the world and glaciers.
 Though a minority of land, the ice-free area is nearly as large as Sweden.
 Scientists have estimated that the Greenland ice sheet about two miles thick and between 400,000 and 800,000 years old.
 It holds the equivalent of about 7% of all the fresh water on earth.
 If it melted there would be an estimated 7 meter rise in sea levels worldwide.
 The highest point of the inland ice is 3,300 metres above sea level.

 - The sun does not set from May 25th to July 25th, so Greenland is known as The Land of the Midnight Sun.
 June 21st, the longest day of the year, is a national holiday.
 July is the only month when Greenland's temperature rises above freezing.